 Dr. Wieger P. Voskuijl is a consultant pediatrician at the Emma Children's Hospital, Amsterdam University Medical Center in Amsterdam, the Netherlands.
 Here he works as a clinical researcher and Principal Investigator in Global Child Health.
 He worked and lived in Blantyre, Malawi for 3 years (2012-15), and currently spends about 3 months per year in Blantyre combining clinical activities in the Department of Pediatrics with clinical research at Kamuzu University for Health Sciences in Malawi (KUHeS).
-His area of expertise is the clinical management and risk prediction activities and forms of underputrition including source acute malputrition (SAM)

-of children with an acute illness and forms of undernutrition including severe acute malnutrition (SAM).
+His area of expertise is the clinical management and risk prediction of children with an acute illness and forms of undernutrition including severe acute malnutrition (SAM).